robahall/robahall.github.io/_posts/2018-01-13-Performing-ANOVA-Analysis.md

 ![Sum of Squares in pandas](/images/Performing-ANOVA-Analysis/sum_of_squares.png){:class="img-responsive"}

-One immediate effect I see from computing the sum of squares is that the SSTR is much larger than the sum of squares within and tell us the treatments have a much larger effect than the within samples error has on the result.
+One immediate effect visible from computing the sum of squares is that the SSTR is much larger than the sum of squares within and tell us the treatments have a much larger effect than the within samples error has on the result.

 # Mean Square